-There are three requirements of Internal Quality Assurers of these units.
-These apply regardless of whether the Quality Assurer is a Centre member of staff or a representative from a voluntary organisation such as St John, Red Cross or St Andrew's.
+In summary, there are three requirements of Internal Quality Assurers for this unit.
+These apply regardless of whether the Quality Assurer is a Centre member of staff or a representative from a voluntary organisation such as St John Ambulance, Red Cross or St Andrew's.
 They must: